INSIST |

 Elaborating this year's Theme focussing on how sanitation, or the lack of it, can impact on livelihoods, Dr. Trivedi substantiated that toilets play a crucial role in creating a strong economy, as well as improving health and protecting people's safety and dignity, particularly of women and girls.

 Dr. Trivedi expressed that the a lack of toilets at work and at home has severe impacts upon businesses through problems in the workforce: poor health, absenteeism, attrition, reduced concentration, exhaustion, and decreased productivity.
 Loss of productivity due to illnesses caused by lack of sanitation and poor hygiene practices is estimated to cost many countries up to 5% of GDP.
+He advocated for investing in good toilets in workplaces and schools so that women and girls have clean.

 New Delhi, 29th January 2016